mmphego/mmphego.github.io/_posts/2021-01-03-How-I-became-a-Udacity-Mentor.md

 **Anyways, about the course**

 - The course introduces you to:
-    - What [Cloud Native computing](https://en.wikipedia.org/wiki/Cloud_native_computing) is; which can be summarised as an approach to building and running applications that fully exploit the advantages of cloud computing model and,
+    - What [Cloud Native computing](https://en.wikipedia.org/wiki/Cloud_native_computing) is; which can be summarised as an approach to building and running applications that fully exploit the advantages of the cloud computing model and,
     - The [Cloud Native Computing Foundation (CNCF)](https://www.cncf.io/)

     I found this video useful, in understanding what Cloud Native is: